ericabouaf/humantask_server/plugins/mturk-performer/README.md

  * Mturk task are created using an ExternalURL (iframe).
 The HTTP server must be publicly accessible !
  * Mturk tasks are served, but the results are first sent to Mturk

- * Watch your SWF Timeouts !
-Human tasks can take a long time...
-If you don't handle timeouts in your SWF workflow, it's best to diable them all :

-    {
-       // No timeout
-       heartbeatTimeout: "NONE",
-       scheduleToCloseTimeout: "NONE",
-       scheduleToStartTimeout: "NONE",
-       startToCloseTimeout: "NONE"
-    }